stekug/uPopcorn/README.md

 # 🎬 Movie Finder & Watchlist

-This project is a kind of mini-recap for me, where I try out various things and techniques like:
+This project is a kind of mini-recap for me, where I try out various things and techniques or hooks like:

 - **`propTypes`**
 - **`css`**